-IT certifications can open many doors throughout your career, especially when you’re searching for your next challenge.
+IT certifications can open many doors throughout your career, especially when you’re searching for your next opportunity.
 Recruiters and hiring managers tend to look at the Certifications section of a tech resume before anything else.

-These are some of the most valuable IT certifications today, according to the 2019 Robert Half Technology Salary Guide:
+These are some of the most valuable IT certifications today, according to the 2020 Robert Half Technology Salary Guide:

-- Cisco Certified Network Associate (CCNA)
+- Cisco certified network associate (CCNA)

-- Cisco Certified Network Professional (CCNP)
+- Cisco certified network professional (CCNP)

 - CompTIA A+

-- Project Management Professional (PMP)
+- Project management professional (PMP)

-Best entry-level and intermediate IT certifications
+Best IT certifications for beginners

 CompTIA issues certifications for a variety of technologies and platforms, but one stands above the rest in terms of value to IT pros: